-On January 10, 1994, Democratic State Representative Helen Sommers (b.
-1932) of Seattle's 36th District, is appointed chair of the House Appropriations Committee by Speaker Brian Ebersole (b.
+On January 10, 1994, Democratic State Representative Helen Sommers (1932-2017) of Seattle's 36th District, is appointed chair of the House Appropriations Committee by Speaker Brian Ebersole (b.
 1947).
 It is a position for which she is eminently qualified but had sought without success for much of her more than two decades in the legislature.
 The seat becomes available when fellow Democrat Gary Locke (b.
 1950), who held the position, is elected King County Executive and resigns his seat in the House mid-term.
 Sommers will hold the chairmanship for only one year before the Republicans capture a majority in the House in 1995 and she will not regain sole possession until the Democrats again take control in 2002.
 Sommers will then preside over the committee until her retirement in 2008, the second-longest-serving representative in the history of the House.

 The Start of a Long Career